Using External Libraries

 Sending raw RPC requests can be error-prone and sometimes overwhelming.
 This guide will list some common external libraries for the Ethereum ecosystem that are compatible with the Stargazer ChainProvider.

-The ethers.js package is a general purpose library for interacting with the ethereum ecosystem.
-It offers different features from contract interaction to EIP-712 message signing for wallets.
+The ethers.jsarrow-up-right package is a general purpose library for interacting with the ethereum ecosystem.
+It offers different features from contract interaction to EIP-712arrow-up-right message signing for wallets.

-In ethers.js there are different types of providers, the Stargazer ChainProvider is compatible with ethers.js Web3Provider.
+In ethers.jsarrow-up-right there are different types of providers, the Stargazer ChainProvider is compatible with ethers.jsarrow-up-right Web3Providerarrow-up-right.

 import * as ethers from "ethers";